Death Becomes Her

-Death Becomes Her is a 1992 American satirical surrealistic black comedy fantasy film directed and produced by Robert Zemeckis and written by David Koepp and Martin Donovan.
-The film stars Meryl Streep, Goldie Hawn, Bruce Willis, and Isabella Rossellini.
-Its plot follows two women who drink a magic potion that promises eternal youth.
-Filming began in December 1991 and concluded in April 1992; it was filmed in Los Angeles.
+Death Becomes Her is a 1992 American surrealist black comedy fantasy film directed and produced by Robert Zemeckis, written by David Koepp and Martin Donovan, and starring Meryl Streep, Bruce Willis, Goldie Hawn, and Isabella Rossellini.
+Filmed in Los Angeles between December 1991 and April 1992, it follows two women who drink a magic potion that promises eternal youth.

-Death Becomes Her was released in the United States by Universal Pictures on July 31, 1992.
-The film received mixed reviews from critics.
-It was also a pioneer in the use of computer-generated effects and went on to win the Academy Award for Best Visual Effects.
+Upon release in the United States by Universal Pictures on July 31, 1992, the film received mixed reviews from critics.
+Its pioneering usage of computer-generated effects helped it win the Academy Award for Best Visual Effects.
 The film is regarded as a cult classic and a highly treasured film within the gay community.
 It has since been adapted into a critically acclaimed Tony Award-winning Broadway musical.

 Plot

-In 1978, narcissistic fading actress Madeline Ashton performs in a poorly received Broadway musical.
+In 1978, aging and fading actress Madeline Ashton performs in a poorly received Broadway musical.
 She invites long-time friend and rival, meek aspiring writer Helen Sharp, backstage along with Helen's fiancé, plastic surgeon Ernest Menville.
-Smitten with Madeline, Ernest breaks off his engagement with Helen to marry her.
+Smitten with Madeline, Ernest breaks off his engagement with Helen to marry Madeline.
 Seven years later, Helen—now obese, depressed, and impoverished—is committed to a psychiatric hospital where she swears revenge on Madeline.

 Another seven years later, Madeline and Ernest live an opulent but miserable life in Beverly Hills: Madeline is depressed about her withering beauty and career, and Ernest has become an alcoholic, reduced to working as a reconstructive mortician.
 After receiving an invitation to a party celebrating Helen's new book, Madeline rushes for beauty treatments.
 Desperate to look younger, she is given the business card of Lisle Von Rhuman, a mysterious socialite who specializes in rejuvenation.

-At Helen's party, Madeline and Ernest discover that she is now slim, glamorous, and youthful, despite being 50.
+At the party, Madeline and Ernest discover that Helen is now slim, glamorous, and youthful, despite being 50.
 Overcome with envy, Madeline visits her younger lover but discovers he is with a woman his own age.
 Despondent, she visits Lisle's mansion.
 The youthful Lisle claims to be 71 and offers Madeline a potion that promises eternal life and youth.
 Madeline drinks the potion, which restores her to her physical prime.
 Meanwhile, Helen seduces Ernest and persuades him to kill Madeline.